To,

 8. CHANGE IN NATURE OF BUSINESS

-There have been no material changes and commitments affecting the financial position of
+There have been no material changes and commitments, affecting the financial position

-the Company between the end of the financial year and the date of the report.
+of the Company, which have occurred between the end of the financial year of the Company

 10. SUBSIDIARY, JOINT VENTURE AND ASSOCIATE COMPANIES